AI-Protocol-Official/Documentation/guides/how-to-airdrop/how-to-airdrop.md

     >You can click on the transaction hash to see it on Basescan.

 13. Congratulations!
-You have successfully airdropped your DPT's tokens.
+You have successfully airdropped your ALI Agents tokens.